 by Laura Flagg | Photo by Robin Ritoss

-The short dance takes place on Saturday October 22, with the free dance on Sunday.
+The short dance is on Friday the 13th, while the free dance is on Saturday the 14th.